mateog4712/KnotAli/src/README.md

         Remarks:
-            input file must be either FASTA or clustal if --o is provided with just a file name without a path, the output file will be generated in the diretory where the executable is called
+            input file must be either FASTA or clustal if --o is provided with just FASTA, the output will remain the same as normal

     Sequences requirements:
         containing only characters GCAU